 Difficulty: Above average

 Your journey for today is going to be slightly harder than the past few days.
 You need to climb for about 2 hours and you reach Dukla.
 The trail starts straight uphill from here on.
 After climbing for some time you will arrive at a place that will get you emotionally.
-The shrines of Scott Fischer and Rob Hall lies here.
-Their story and struggle is covered in a book called “Into thin air”.
+The shrines of Scott Fischer and Rob Hall lie here.
+Their story and struggle are covered in a book called “Into thin air”.

-You will reach upon a junction in about 45 minutes from there.
+You will reach a junction in about 45 minutes from there.
 You will be following the eastern path, as the west trail heads towards Dzongla.
 You will reach Lobuche after about 30 minutes of hiking from the junction.

 Day 8: Lobuche to Everest Base Camp(5380m)